 Trigger must be held down continuously

-The V8 is a breeze to use, saving you time on quick messes while providing an intensive clean, thanks in no small part to its whole-machine HEPA filtration system, which efficiently traps allergens and expels fresh air.
+Weight less than six pounds, the V8 is a breeze to use, saving you time on quick messes while providing an intensive clean, thanks in no small part to its whole-machine HEPA filtration system, which efficiently traps dust particles and expels fresh air.
 Then, when the time comes to empty the dust cup, you can do so with the push of a single, hassle-free button.

 "The Dyson V8 Absolute also has the option to toggle between maximum power and regular power modes, delivering the extra boost we needed to pick up tough messes.
 Just keep in mind that should you use the MAX power setting, it significantly decreases the vacuum’s battery life."—Camryn Rabideau, Product Tester

 Best for Carpet: Hoover Elite Rewind Plus Upright Vacuum Cleaner